thyrlian/AndroidSDK/README.md

 * Update [Changelog](https://github.com/thyrlian/AndroidSDK/blob/master/CHANGELOG.md)

+* Create a new tag (name it the version number, just like: `x.x`) with the corresponding commit in Git and publish the tag

 ## Contributing

 Your contribution is always welcome, which will for sure make the Android SDK Docker solution better.
 Please check the [contributing guide](./CONTRIBUTING.md) to get started!
 Thank you ☺